MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 Can , Lin, Flexray are `Signal oriented architectures` whereas Ethernet also allows vehicle E/E systems to use `Service-Orientated architecture` (SOA).

+In some defect situations, ECU can accept diagnostic requests and send diagnostic responses.
+On borad Diagnostics(OBD) standardises requests, responses related to emissions control systems, their structures and contents.

+ If there is  a problem in the ECU, like fault memory, this is logged and also sent in form of DTC for diagnosis.

+So what is **AUTOSAR**?